mattstratton/castanet/CONTRIBUTING.md

 $ git clone git@github.com:mattstratton/castanet.git .
 ```

 Working with a Hugo theme outside of a content-based repo has a few challenges.
 The `castanet` repo contains a directory called `exampleSite`, which is what is used for testing theme development.
-The `config.toml` for the `exampleSite` contains the following value:
+The `go.mod` for the `exampleSite` contains the following value:

 ```
-themesdir = "../.."
+require github.com/mattstratton/castanet/v2 v2.0.0 // indirect

+replace github.com/mattstratton/castanet/v2 => ../
 ```

-This tells Hugo where to look for its theme directories.
-This requires Hugo 0.18 or later.

-You will need to run your watch command from the `exampleSite` directory; use something like this:
+This tells Hugo to get the module from the parent directory.

+To run the Hugo server, use the following command:

 ```
-hugo server -w --baseUrl="http://localhost:1313"
+npm run dev
 ```

+This will start the Hugo server and watch for changes to the Tailwind CSS.
-### Git remote setup
+### <a name='Gitremotesetup'></a>Git remote setup

 Change our remote to be named `upstream`: